tahcohcat/same-same/README.md

 ## Getting Started

 This section will help you get up and running with the Same-Same Vector DB running on localhost:8080.
 By default, the system uses a local TF-IDF embedder, which requires no external API keys or dependencies.
 You can also use Google Gemini or HuggingFace by setting the EMBEDDER_TYPE environment variable.

+> **Quick Start with Ingestion:** For a faster way to load data, see the [Data Ingestion Guide](INGESTION_GUIDE.md) which provides a CLI tool to import data from built-in datasets, HuggingFace, CSV, and JSONL files.

 ### Step 1: Start the Vector Database